supriyarl/event-driven-cnn-FPGA/README.md

 Unlike conventional dense CNN accelerators, this work introduces an **event-driven execution model** that processes only non-zero activations, significantly reducing redundant computation, memory accesses, and power consumption.

-This project is developed in alignment with **Bharat AI-SoC Student Challenge – Problem Statement 5**.

 ---